 Celtic fell way off the pace in the SPL title race and ultimately handed the crown over to Rangers.

 Lampard has no connection with Scotland or Celtic, but a Lampard v Gerrard Old Firm derby is an intriguing prospect.

 This all hangs on England's success or failure at this summer's delayed European Championships.

 Success will keep Gareth Southgate in the job for another tournament, if he wants it.
 Failure and his head will roll and the vacant England post will be up for grabs.

 Although seen as a poison chalice by many, the England job could be a good stepping stone for Lampard to return to top club management in a few years time.

 England have a crop of talented youngsters at their disposal and Lampard could be the man to nurture them into a world class team.

-The 2021 MLS season is due to start in early April and currently all the team's head coaches are in place.
+The 2021 MLS season is underway and currently all the team's head coaches are in place.
 However, that could quickly change and Lampard could be an appealing appointment for any MLS club.

 He had a successful stint as a player at New York City, is a big draw for top players and is a marketing person's dream.
 He'd also be following in the footsteps of England teammate Phil Neville at Inter Miami.
 What's not to like?